-Submissions are open to high school, undergrad, and graduate-level students who made their films while enrolled in an academic program within Colorado.
+Submissions are open to high school, undergraduate, and graduate-level students who made their films while enrolled in an academic program within Colorado.
 Films do not need to have been created as part of an academic course.
 We accept work of any genre, from individuals or groups, and completed works can range from 30 seconds to 25 minutes.

 Films will be broadcast on public television, so please consider this when determining whether your piece is appropriate.
 Edgy content is welcome, but any explicit sex, profanity, or violence must serve the story in a thought-provoking way and will be carefully screened for appropriateness and broadcast on Rocky Mountain PBS.
 Harsh language must be pre-censored via mask and/or beep tone prior to delivery, and notated within a corresponding document including the timecode and nature of any pre-censored or explicit content.

 Work will be curated, captioned, and produced by the Colorado College Film and Media Studies Program in Colorado Springs, Colorado.

 The technical quality of each piece should be sufficient for broadcast and be able to be delivered at the following minimum specifications:

 Codec: .h264 or Quicktime ProRes 422 or ProRes 422 HQ